macbeth-byui/cse381-course/AlgorithmLib/alg_reports/DijkstraShortestPath.md

 ## 4. Analysis Results

-The performance for the shortest path (where $V$ is the number of verticies in the graph and $E$ is the number of edges):
+The performance for the shortest path (where $V$ is the number of vertices in the graph and $E$ is the number of edges):

 * Using an Array:
     * Worst Case: $O()$